 October is American Archives Month—a time to celebrate the importance of archives across the country.
 In honor of Archives Month, we're participating in a pan-Smithsonian blogathon.
 Throughout October we, and other blogs from across the Smithsonian, will be blogging about Chandra's rich archive of astronomical data, issues, and behind-the-scenes projects.
-Check out the RSS feed of blogathon posts from across the Smithsonian.

 Last week's blog post provided some insight into how an X-ray photon captured by Chandra makes its way into the archive, as well as how data sets can be discovered within the archive.
 This week, I'm going to get a little more technical, and discuss the different types of data found in the Chandra archive as well as some of the tools and techniques I use to work with archive data.
 For the especially motivated reader, this post could serve as a preamble to the openFITS tutorial for making your own Chandra images, and open up the list of potential images from the handpicked openFITS data sets to the entire Chandra archive!